Dear Colleague Letter: Persons with Disabilities – STEM Engagement and Access (PWD-SEA)

 - Support for technology, tools, equipment and instrumentation, and the physical modifications necessary to access them (e.g., elevated or lowered lab table), in research labs, libraries, informal science settings, field-based environments and/or classrooms that ensure students, postdoctoral research scholars, K-12 teachers, staff and faculty with disabilities will have greater access to and engagement in STEM research, teaching, training and learning.

 Organizations submitting new proposals are encouraged to highlight the request for funds to support STEM access and engagement for persons with disabilities in the Project Summary, the Project Description and the Budget Justification.
+When responding to this DCL, please include "Disability Access DCL:" at the beginning of the proposal title or immediately following any solicitation specific title prefix.
 The receiving program will determine whether and at what level to fund new proposals or supplement requests.

 Additional, existing funding opportunities at NSF also serve persons with disabilities: